-Recently I was asked to share my thoughts on the impact I thought GDPR may have on email marketing and the industry as a whole.
+Recently I was asked to share my thoughts on the impact I thought GDPR might have on email marketing and the industry as a whole.
 Is it something that email marketers should fear?
-Will it make email as a marketing channel more difficult to use and what impact do I think this will have on businesses?
+Will it make email as a marketing channel more challenging to use and what impact do I think this will have on businesses?

 As this is a topic I am regularly quizzed about, here are my thoughts.

-What impact with GDPR have on the email marketing industry?
+What impact will the GDPR have on the email marketing industry?

 The single mention of GDPR in a room full of email marketers will generate a vast array of reactions.
-After talking and working with a variety of brands and marketers, my perspective is that the GDPR will have the biggest impact on the mindset of marketers when using consumers data.
-For a long time, the legislation set out in the GDPR has been best practice for email marketing - there really isn’t anything new.
-However, there has been a number of brands that have stretched these best practices to their own advantage without taking into consideration the customer at the end of the email address.
+After talking and working with a variety of brands and marketers, my perspective is that the GDPR will have the most significant impact on the mindset of marketers when using consumers data.
+For a long time, the legislation set out in the GDPR has been best practice for email marketing - there isn’t anything new.
+However, there have been some brands that have stretched these best practices to their advantage without taking into consideration the customer at the end of the email address.